(Last Updated on : 29/05/2017)

 and later the capital of the Adil Shahi dynasty of Bijapur

 .
-Bijapur has a rich history and is full of architectural and cultural interest.
-The city is located at 16.83 degrees north and 75.7 degrees east at an elevation of 1988 feet.
+Bijapur or Vijayapura is located at 16.83 degrees north and 75.7 degrees east at an elevation of 1988 feet.

 History of Bijapur

-Established sometime in the 10th or 11th century by the Chalukyas of Kalyani, the name Bijapur is a derivative of the name 'Vijaypura 'or city of victory as it was originally called.
-Bijapur experienced the reign of a number of dynasties, including the Yadavas of Devagiri
+.
+The name Bijapur is a derivative of the name 'Vijaypura 'or city of victory as it was originally called.
+Bijapur from the early era observed the rise and fall of Yadavas of Devagiri

 , Nizams of Hyderabad